heimrichhannot/contao-encore-bundle/docs/developers.md

 ## ConfigurationHelper

-The `ConfigurationHelper` service can be used to obtain some configuration informations.
+The `ConfigurationHelper` service can be used to obtain some configuration information.
 Following methods are available:

 `isEnabledOnCurrentPage(?PageModel $pageModel = null): bool` - Return if encore is enabled for the current frontend page.
 You can pass a page object to check for a custom page, otherweise `global $objPage` is used.